WDAqua/Qanary/README.md

 Here, we provide our key contributions on-top of the [RDF vocabulary qa](https://github.com/WDAqua/QAOntology): the reference implementation of the Qanary methodology.
 This repository contributes several sub-resources for the Question Answering Community to build knowledge-driven QA systems incorporating a standard [RDF vocabulary named "qa"](https://github.com/WDAqua/QAOntology).

 All the resources are reusable.
 For detailed description of individual resources, kindly refer to Wiki section of this repository.
-The [Qanary Question Answering components](https://github.com/WDAqua/Qanary-question-answering-components) maintained by the core developers are available [here](https://github.com/WDAqua/Qanary-question-answering-components).
-They require to first clone this repository (of the Qanary framework) and do ``mvn install``.
+The [Qanary Question Answering components](https://github.com/WDAqua/Qanary-question-answering-components) maintained by the core developers are available [here](https://github.com/WDAqua/Qanary-question-answering-components) (in a separated Git repository).
+They require to first clone this repository (of the Qanary framework) and execute ``mvn install``.
 However, this is just the beginning, many more components will soon be published.

 The following sub-project are part of the Qanary core frameworks: